umemotollc/www.yuriumemoto.com/events.md

 *crypt_* (2025-26) (opera / music theatre)
 Will be performed by Oslo Sinfonietta, Soprano: Peyee Chen, Countertenor: Sean Bell, Tenor: Mathias Monrad Møller, Baritone: Halvor Festervoll Melien.
 Commissioned by the City of Munich for the Münchener Biennale.

+**MAY 9, 2026** | Esslingen, Germany @ [PODIUM Esslingen]([https://www.muenchener-biennale.de/en/programm/kalender/crypt](https://podium-esslingen.de/veranstaltungen/2026-05-09-2026-05-09-zabschlusskonzert-lichtspielscene)) / Abschlusskonzert: Lichtspielscene
+*Make money by making songs*, *Win awards by making songs*, *Fuck by making songs* (2026) for orchestra
+Will be performed by ensemble reflektor and Xizi Wang.
+Commissioned by PODIUM Esslingen.

 **April 4, 2026** | Berlin, Germany @ [CCA Berlin - Center for Contemporary Arts](https://cca.berlin/en/program/2349/yuri-umemoto-concerts/) / Yuri Umemoto - Concerts
 *Concerts* for violin, cello and fixed media (2025-2026), Works for strings, piano and fixed media (2024-2026)
 Will be performed by Yuri Umemoto (piano), Ozgur Kaya (cello, and gamba), Eliott Bougant (violin)